921kiyo/Sharing_economy/README.md

 # Sharing_economy (Mercari Euro Hack 2018)

-We are planning to develop a web service for solving delivery problem.
+We are planning to implement a web service that will improve the quality and user-friendliness of the delivery services in the sharing economy.
+The service targets consumers who users of such platforms as Mercari and in need of product delivery.

+The idea will be continuously fleshed out prior to and during the hackathon.
+Content is therefore subject to change.

-## Technologies
+## Technology Stack

 - JavaScript (for Frontend)
 - Bootstrap (for GUI)